The UK context and the UK Quality Code for Higher Education

 The UK Quality Code for Higher Education is used to assure the standards and quality of UK higher education, and is kept up to date by the Quality Assurance Agency for Higher Education (QAA).
 It is used by UK higher education providers to ensure they are achieving the outcomes expected of them.
 It presents a series of reference points to help providers offer their students a high-quality experience.

-It has three main sections, on academic standards, academic quality and information about higher education provision.
 It gives all higher education providers a shared starting point for setting, describing and assuring the academic standards of their higher education awards and programmes and the quality of the learning opportunities they provide.
 It is important to remember that universities themselves have the primary responsibility for ensuring that appropriate standards are being achieved and that they offer a good quality education.
 The Quality Code has informed the development of policies and procedures for maintaining academic standards, quality and shaping the student experience at the College, and are a useful source of reference and guidance on good practice in the sector.

 Other external reference points